chopachom/mocha-exports-ui/README.md

         new this.User({name: 'joe', password: 'qwerty', email: 'joe@gmail.com'}).save(done);
       }
     },
-    '.signup': {
+    // a test suite is just an object that can contain other test suites and tests '.signup': {
+      // a test
       'returns an error if email exists': function(done){
         new this.User({name: 'another_joe', password: 'qwerty', email: 'joe@gmail.com'}).save(function(err){
           expect(err.message).to.contain('email exists');